Bowl game

+Historically, the four "major" bowl games, originally played on New Year's Day, were the Rose Bowl, Orange Bowl, Sugar Bowl, and Cotton Bowl.

+Bowls originally featured the very best teams in college football, with strict bowl eligibility requirements for teams to receive invitations to participate.
+The number grew from 10 team-competitive (as compared to all-star) bowls in 1971 to 43 in 2023.
+Now the NCAA allows teams with 6–6 records and, since the 2001 season, sometimes even losing 5–6 and 5–7 seasons to participate to fill the slots.
+More than a quarter of 2023 bowl teams did not have winning records.

-The term "bowl" originated from the Rose Bowl stadium, site of the first post-season college football games.
+The term "bowl" originated from the Rose Bowl stadium, site of the first postseason college football games.
 The Rose Bowl Stadium, in turn, takes its name and bowl-shaped design from the Yale Bowl, the prototype of many football stadiums in the United States.
-The term has since become almost synonymous with any major American football event, generally collegiate football with some significant exceptions.
-Two examples are the Egg Bowl, the name of the annual matchup between the Mississippi State Bulldogs and the Ole Miss Rebels, and the Iron Bowl, a nickname given to the annual game between the Alabama Crimson Tide and the Auburn Tigers.
-In professional football, the names of the National Football League (NFL)'s Super Bowl and Pro Bowl are references to college football bowl games.
+The term has since become almost synonymous with any major American football event, generally college football, with some significant exceptions.
+Out of the dozens of modern bowls, two examples are the Egg Bowl, the annual game between the Mississippi State Bulldogs and the Ole Miss Rebels, and the Iron Bowl, the annual game between the Alabama Crimson Tide and the Auburn Tigers.
+In professional football, the National Football League (NFL) holds the Super Bowl and Pro Bowl.

-The use of the term has crossed over into professional and collegiate Canadian football.
+The term has crossed over into both Canadian football and North American soccer.
 A notable example is the annual Banjo Bowl between the Winnipeg Blue Bombers and Saskatchewan Roughriders of the Canadian Football League (CFL).
-In Canadian university football, which has determined its national champions on the field for several decades, the "bowl games" are the two semi-final games that determine the participants in the Vanier Cup national championship game, since 2002 these have been the Uteck Bowl and the Mitchell Bowl.
-The matchups are determined on a conference rotation basis, with the Uteck Bowl being played at the easternmost host team, while the Mitchell is at the westernmost host team.
+In U Sports football, the two national semi-final games are named the Mitchell Bowl and the Uteck Bowl.
+Many North American soccer championship matches were titled the 'Soccer Bowl', including the United States men's college soccer championship from 1950 to 1952, the North American Soccer League championship from 1975 to 1984, and the North American Soccer League (II) championship from 2013 to 2017.

 History

-The history of the bowl game began with the 1902 Tournament East-West football game, sponsored by the Tournament of Roses Association between Michigan and Stanford, a game which Michigan won 49-0.
+The history of the bowl game began with the 1902 Tournament East-West football game, sponsored by the Tournament of Roses Association between Michigan and Stanford, a game which Michigan won 49–0.
 The Tournament of Roses eventually sponsored an annual contest starting with the 1916 Tournament East-West Football Game.
-With the 1923 Rose Bowl it began to be played at the newly completed Rose Bowl stadium, and thus the contest itself became known as the Rose Bowl game.
-The name "bowl" to describe the games thus comes from the Rose Bowl stadium.
+With the 1923 Rose Bowl it began to be played at the newly completed Rose Bowl stadium, and thus the contest itself became known as the Rose Bowl Game.
+The word "bowl" to describe the games originates from the Yale Bowl stadium, which was the basis of the design of the Rose Bowl Stadium.
 Other cities saw the promotional value for tourism that the Tournament of Roses parade and Rose Bowl carried and began to develop their own regional festivals which included college football games.
 The label "bowl" was attached to the festival name, even though the games were not always played in bowl-shaped stadiums.